Isaïa Cordinier: Anadolu Efes (2025–present)

-On July 19, 2025, Cordinier signed a two-year deal with Anadolu Efes of the Basketbol Süper Ligi (BSL).
+On 19 July 2025, Cordinier signed a two-year deal with Anadolu Efes of the Basketbol Süper Ligi (BSL).

 NBA draft rights

 Cordinier was drafted by the Atlanta Hawks, in the 2016 NBA draft (2nd round, 44th overall, fourth of five Frenchmen taken), and played for the Hawks in the 2016 NBA Summer League.

-On July 13, 2018, Cordinier's draft rights were traded to the Brooklyn Nets, along with a future 2nd-round pick, for Jeremy Lin and picks.
+On 13 July 2018, Cordinier's draft rights were traded to the Brooklyn Nets, along with a future 2nd-round pick, for Jeremy Lin and picks.

-In September 2021, the Nets renounced to Cordinier's draft rights, making him an unrestricted free agent.
+In September 2021, the Nets renounced Cordinier's draft rights, making him an unrestricted free agent.

 National team career

-Cordinier was named to the French Under-18 junior national team that competed at the 2014 FIBA Europe Under-18 Championship, in Turkey.
-He saw the court in nine games during the tournament, tallying 9.7 points, 5.6 boards, 2.6 assists and 1.0 steal per contest.
+Cordinier was named to the French Under-18 junior national team that competed at the 2014 FIBA Europe Under-18 Championship in Turkey.
+He saw the court in nine games during the tournament, tallying 9.7 points, 5.6 boards, 2.6 assists and 1.0 steals per contest.

 Cordinier then joined France at the 2023 World Cup, as well as at the 2024 Olympics.